patarapolw/yt2pptx/README.md

 ## Features

 - Accepts any input supported by yt-dlp (YouTube URL, video ID, playlist, etc.)
-- Extracts frames every N seconds (default: 1 seconds)
+- Extracts frames every N seconds
 - Removes near-duplicate frames using perceptual hashing
 - Generates a PowerPoint presentation with each unique frame as a slide
 - Adds a timestamp and clickable YouTube link to each slide